 Clear, BPA-free plastic is the material used to construct the pitchers for both blenders.
-You can read more about BPA and it’s potential toxicity here.
-Although some studies suggest it is benign.
+You can read more about BPA and its potential toxicity here.
+Although some studies suggest, it is benign.
 In any case, you don’t have to be concerned about that with these blenders.

 Both jars are shatterproof.
 So, if on the off chance the jar slips from your fingers and hits the floor, you’re good.
 You won’t have to shell out cash for a new replacement jar.

-The blending jar comes with permanently-fixed four-pronged blades.
-Made from hardened stainless steel, these blades cut through virtually any food stuff.
+The blending jar comes with permanently fixed four-pronged blades.
+Made from hardened stainless steel, these blades cut through virtually any foodstuff.

 The fixed nature of the blades brings its own pros and cons to the blending business.
 On the plus side, there is no assembly required.
 However, cleaning the blades can be quite tricky.
 Food particles sometimes stick to them at awkward angles and positions.

 If that isn’t good enough for you, Vitamix offers customized spatulas.
-They can maneuver along the blades and clean them properly.
+They can maneuver along with the blades and clean them properly.
 Depending on the version you purchase, you either get these spatulas free or have to buy them separately.
 The spatulas are also good for getting usable food from around the blades.

 The coupling mechanism between the jar and the base is metal.
 This increases durability.
 Most customers report that both blenders are well constructed.
 They are.
-The bulk of the praise goes to the metallic construction all the moving parts of the blenders.
+The bulk of the praise goes to the metallic construction of all the moving parts of the blenders.

 This is because a blender with plastic moving parts is prone to frequent breakdowns and repairs.
-There are exceptions, see Omega juicers, whose augers are made of tough plastic.
-But generally this is true.
-Metal moving parts for the win.
+There are exceptions.
+See Omega juicers, whose augers are made of tough plastic.
+But generally, this is true—metal moving parts for the win.

 You can get both blenders in a variety of color options.
 These include black, white, platinum, red, and brushed stainless.